adriancorrendo/soiltestcorr/README.md

 ## 6. Mitscherlich Regression </b> <br/>

-This function fits an exponential regression response model (Melsted and Peck, 1977) that follows a curve shape described as
-`y = a * (1-exp(-c(x + b))`, where `a = asymptote`, `b = xintercept`,
-`c = rate or curvature parameter`.
+This function fits a Mitscherlich-type exponential regression model (Melsted and Peck, 1977) that follows a diminishing growth curve described as `y = a * (1-exp(-c(x + b))`, where `a = asymptote`, `b = xintercept`, `c = rate or curvature parameter`.
 The `mitscherlich()` function works automatically with self starting initial values to facilitate the